openharmony/docs/en/application-dev/reference/apis/js-apis-call.md

-# Call
+# @ohos.telephony.call (Call)

-The call module provides call management functions, including making calls, redirecting to the dial screen, obtaining the call status, and formatting phone numbers.
+The **call** module provides call management functions, including making calls, redirecting to the dial screen, obtaining the call status, and formatting phone numbers.

 To subscribe to the call status, use [`observer.on('callStateChange')`](js-apis-observer.md#observeroncallstatechange).